 - Benefits: Creating an Advance Directive for Health Care allows you to have a say in your medical treatment even if you cannot communicate your preferences.
 It helps alleviate the burden of decision-making for loved ones during difficult times and ensures that your values and wishes are respected.

-It’s important to review and, if necessary, update your Oregon Advance Directive for Health Care periodically to ensure that it reflects your current healthcare preferences.
+It’s important to review and, if necessary, update your Advance Directive for Health Care periodically to ensure that it reflects your current healthcare preferences.
 Additionally, discussing your wishes with your healthcare representative and family members can help clarify your intentions and provide guidance in challenging medical situations.
-Consulting with a Portland estate planning lawyer and healthcare professional experienced in elder care can be invaluable in creating a comprehensive and legally sound document.
+Consulting with a Folsom estate planning lawyer and healthcare professional experienced in elder care can be invaluable in creating a comprehensive and legally sound document.
 If you have any questions about estate planning or advance directives, please feel free to send us a message or call us.

 Get in Touch

 - 2 Experienced

 - 3 Committed to Our Clients